Southeastern Louisiana University

 All absences (tardies) will require the presentation of a written excuse.
 NOTE: The decision to excuse an absence is left to the instructor (the exception being administrative approval).

-VIII EXTRA CREDIT:
+VIX.
+EXTRA CREDIT:

 An optional 15 point extra credit assignment may be made available